 In Greek, Charassein means to engrave, scratch, or etch and is the root of the English word 'character'.
 The Character Assessment Initiative (Charassein) is an effort devoted to the study of character skills.
 Our work centers around two goals: improving measures of character skills and better understanding how character skills are developed.
 For more information, please explore our website or contact the director Gema Zamarro.

 The University of Arkansas National Endowment for the Arts Research Lab, directed by Jay P. Greene, focuses on the social and/or emotional-related health benefits of multiple arts experiences for individuals, and how these benefits and related outcomes vary by by one's socioeconomic characteristics, demographic and behavioral patterns.

-The Office for Education Policy (OEP), directed by Sarah McKenzie and Gary Ritter, provides current national, state, and regional education research to support state lawmakers and educators in thoughtful decision-making in PK-12 education in the State of Arkansas.
+The Office for Education Policy (OEP), directed by Sarah McKenzie, provides current national, state, and regional education research to support state lawmakers and educators in thoughtful decision-making in PK-12 education in the State of Arkansas.